 For the 1959 remake, director William Wyler filmed the famous chariot race nearly shot-for-shot from the 1925 original.
 However, the scene plays without music, focusing instead on the cheers of the spectators and the sounds of the race itself.
 Davis’s cue for the silent film version is a 10-minute orchestral tour de force that captures all the excitement of this legendary scene.
 Heroic trumpet statements of Ben-Hur’s theme battle with the lower brass of Messala (Bushman), while dueling forces in the double sets of timpanis underscore the rousing race theme.

-Davis gives Ben-Hur’s scenes belowdecks as a galley slave a monotonous, pounding intensity and the subsequent pirate battle a syncopated, percussive ferociousness.
-Further highlights include Gratus’ ominous entry into Jerusalem and the majestic “Gathering of the Chariots.”
-In addition to the significant orchestral forces, the judicious use of organ gives the score depth and gravitas.
+Davis gives Ben-Hur’s scenes belowdecks as a galley slave a monotonous, pounding intensity.
+The subsequent pirate battle has a syncopated, percussive ferociousness.
+Gratus’ ominous entry into Jerusalem and the majestic “Gathering of the Chariots” are further highlights.
+The organ gives the score depth and gravitas.

-Davis has wisely selected the cues for the album, providing a thorough—and thoroughly enjoyable—listen that captures all the drama and majesty of the story.
-The reissue features a stellar performance by Davis and the Royal Liverpool Philharmonic Orchestra and engineering that is sonically vibrant and rich.
+Davis judiciously selected the cues for the album.
+It provides a thorough—and thoroughly enjoyable—listen that captures all the drama and majesty of the story.
+The performance by Davis and the Royal Liverpool Philharmonic Orchestra is stellar and the engineering is sonically vibrant and rich.

-Davis knows a thing or two about scoring silent films, and his score for BEN-HUR is music of epic, biblical proportions.
+Davis knows a thing or two about scoring silent films.
+His score for BEN-HUR is music of epic, biblical proportions.
 If watching silent films isn’t your thing, don’t deny yourself the pleasure of this marvelous score on CD.
 BEN-HUR is as close to a religious experience as you’re likely to find in silent film music.